A Law Firm Representing Injured People

 During a power outage, a refrigerator will keep food cold for about 4 hours with a closed door.

 Freezers typically provide a longer shelf life for food than a refrigerator.
-This does not mean, however, that they are full-proof.
+This does not mean, however, that they are infallible.
 For best results, keep your freezer at or below 0° F and check it once a week.
 Different items have varying lasting times:

 • Use ground meat within 3 months, pork within 6 months, bacon within 2 months, and poultry within 4 months if whole (6 months if cut).
 Beef, lamb, and veal can last as long as 8 months.